xp44mm/Notebook/F#/Reflection at Run Time(vb).md

 If you decide to use reflection and you must invoke a method more than once or twice, you should use Type.GetMethod to get a reference to a MethodInfo object and then use the MethodInfo.Invoke method to do the actual call, rather than using the Type.InvokeMember method because the former technique requires that you perform the discovery phase only once.

-Don't use the BindingFlags.IgnoreCase value with the Get*Xxxx* method (singular form), if you know the exact spelling of the member you're looking for, and specify the BindingFlags .ExactBinding value if possible because it speeds up the search.
+Don't use the BindingFlags.IgnoreCase value with the Get*Xxxx* method (singular form), if you know the exact spelling of the member you're looking for, and specify the BindingFlags.ExactBinding value if possible because it speeds up the search.
 The latter flag suppresses implicit type conversions; therefore, you must supply the exact type of each argument:

 ``` VB
 ' This code doesn't work—the GetMethod method returns Nothing.